Draft Communications Data Bill: Reactions

 A survey by YouGov, commissioned by Big Brother Watch, found that 71% of Britons "did not trust that the data will be kept secure", and half described the proposal as "bad value for the money" as opposed to 12% calling it "good value".
 At the RSA Conference Europe 2012, Jimmy Wales said the bill "will force many relatively small companies to hang on to data that they would not otherwise retain, which puts the data at risk".
 Wales told MPs that Wikipedia would take action to hinder monitoring of users' interests by encrypting all communication to the UK by default if UK ISPs were mandated to track which pages on the site were visited.

 Speaking at the launch of the World Wide Web Foundation's Web Index, Tim Berners-Lee (inventor of the World Wide Web) talking about the bill, stated "In Britain, like in the US, there has been a series of Bills that would give government very strong powers to, for example, collect data.
 I am worried about that."
 He added, "If the UK introduces draconian legislation that allows the Government to block websites or to snoop on people, which decreases privacy, in future indexes they may find themselves farther down the list".

 Controversy

 There were several main areas of controversy.

 Patient and doctor private communication

 As of November 2015, no ISP had announced or made public how they would handle and store information securely.

 Physical limitations

-From costs to how to power the machines, there were incredibly tough technical issues facing ISPs including some they might not be able to overcome.
-The sheer volume of data would have pushed hardware, software and network technologies beyond their design.
+From costs to powering the machines, ISPs would have faced several difficult technical issues, including some that they may have been unable to overcome.
+The volume of data would have strained hardware, software, and network technologies.